 Inputs are the signals or data received by Symphony, and outputs are the signals or data sent from it.
-For a list of supported I/O devices, visit http://aimetis.com/Support/supported-video-devices.aspx
+Symphony suports ADAM, Phoenix, Axis Camera I/O, and PSA devices.
+For a complete list of support I/O devices, visit http://aimetis.com/Support/supported-video-devices.aspx

-Figure 3.
+Figure 6.
 PC sends a signal through the LAN.
 The I/O device on the LAN receives the signal and then is wired to an alarm in one input or an alarm panel in another input.